citp/privacy-policy-historical/a/at/atl/atlantafalcons.com.md

-> *The following text is extracted and transformed from the atlantafalcons.com privacy policy that was archived on 2017-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171124095535id_/http%3A//www.atlantafalcons.com/footer/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the atlantafalcons.com privacy policy that was archived on 2018-05-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180518122803id_/http%3A//www.atlantafalcons.com/footer/privacy-policy.html) for the most accurate reproduction.*

 # Atlanta Falcons | Privacy Policy

-#### Effective Date: November 9, 2016
+#### Updated: December 19, 2017

 [](https://privacy.truste.com/privacy-seal/National-Football-League/validation?rid=14390212-c2c8-48c6-97a5-e4115aceaa6e "TRUSTe online privacy certification")